Learning-based Multiuser Beamforming for Holographic MIMO~Systems: Simulation Results

 \subsection{Dimension Generalizability}

-Fig.~\ref{Generalizability} illustrates the generalization performance of the learning-based methods w.r.t. the number of users.
-All methods are trained with $N_{\mathrm{RF}}=10$ and $K=6$, and evaluated under $K$ ranging from $4$ to $8$.
-The performance metric is the ratio of the SE achieved by each learning-based method to that of the AO baseline.
-As shown in Fig.~\ref{Generalizability}, the proposed method attains the highest SE ratio, demonstrating superior generalizability w.r.t. the user dimension compared with the baseline methods.
+Figs.~\ref{Generalizability_K} and~\ref{Generalizability_Nt} evaluate size generalization with respect to the numbers of users and BS antennas, respectively.\footnote{ TNN is excluded from Figs.~\ref{Generalizability_K} and~\ref{Generalizability_Nt}, and DecGNN is excluded from Fig.~\ref{Generalizability_Nt}, since they do not support generalization along the corresponding~dimensions.} For user-dimensional generalization, all methods are trained with $N_{\mathrm{RF}}=10$ and $K=6$, and tested with $K$ ranging from $4$ to $8$.
+The performance metric is the ratio between the SE achieved by each learning-based method and that achieved by the AO baseline.
+As shown in Fig.~\ref{Generalizability_K}, the proposed method achieves the highest SE ratio, demonstrating better generalization across different numbers of users than the baseline methods.
+Compared with MDGNN and DecGNN, it improves user-dimensional generalization performance by 11.6\%--22.7\% and 17.7\%--40.2\%, respectively.